MichaelB167/sql-references-join/README.md

 ### Code Along : Relate Rows in Different Tables

+First add the same city and person I just added.

-We'll start by inserting a new address into the `addresses` table that's associated with Somerville.
+Then we'll start by inserting a new address into the `addresses` table that's associated with Somerville.

 ```sql